openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 ## Implementation History

-Major milestones in the life cycle of a proposal should be tracked in `Implementation History`.
+* 2021-09-23: `openshift/api` changes [implemented][implemented-API] for OpenShift 4.10.

 ## Drawbacks

 Dynamic edge status that is dependent on cluster state makes [the graph-data repository][graph-data] a less authoritative view of the graph served to a given client at a given time, as discussed in [the *risks and mititgations* section](#risks-and-mitigations).
-This is mitigated by ClusterVersion's [`status.history[].overrides`](#enhanced-clusterversion-representation), which records any cluster-version operator objections which the cluster administrator chose to override.
+This is mitigated by ClusterVersion's [`status.history[].acceptedRisks`](#enhanced-clusterversion-representation), which records any cluster-version operator objections which the cluster administrator chose to override.
 It is possible that cluster administrators would chose to clear that data, but it seems unlikely that they would invest significant effort in trying to cover their tracks when [the edges are supported regardless of whether they were recommended][openshift-docs-32091].

 ## Alternatives